Snake-RS/plugins-release/README.md

 - iutils by illumine (illumineawake/illu-plugins)
 - "Chambers of Xeric" plugin Raid Layout Message Toggled ON

+V1.5
+Auto Leave/Rejoin CC no longer requires you to wait for the bot to rejoin

 V1.4
 Added Java webhook instead of external python file
 Modified reset to be on logout instead of login due to sometimes leaving cc immediately upon login